imgag/ngs-bits/doc/tools/SomaticQC.md

 	  -build <enum>        Genome build used to generate the input.
 	                       Default value: 'hg19'
 	                       Valid: 'hg19,hg38'
-	  -ref_cram <string>   Reference genome for CRAM compression (compulsory for CRAM support).
-If set it is used for tumor and normal file.
+	  -ref_cram <string>   Reference genome for CRAM support (mandatory if CRAM is used).
+If set, it is used for tumor and normal file.
 	                       Default value: ''

 	Special parameters: